-GDPR covers anything and everything to do with how you use your customers' data.
-That means the ads that we serve to them and how they are personalized, how your social sharing plugin stores data, how your commenting system logs users in, how your host records traffic and many other things.
-As a website, being in compliance means understanding all of these components of what you and your partners are doing, and then providing transparency to your readers about all of that.
+GDPR is all about how you use your site visitors’ and customers' data.
+This includes the ads that we serve to them and how they are personalized, how your social sharing plugin stores data, how your commenting system logs user data, how your host records traffic, and many other things.
+Being in compliance means understanding all of these components and providing transparency and control to your readers.

-The fundamental point of GDPR is users should have full control over their personal data, how it used, who uses it and full visibility into those choices.
+The fundamental point of GDPR is that users should have full control over their personal data, how it gets used, who uses it, and full visibility into those choices.

 I’m not in the EU - do I need to do anything?

-GDPR covers all companies that deal with EU residents, so even if you only have a few percents of traffic coming from the EU and don't have any connection with any country in the EU, it technically applies to you and your site.
+GDPR covers all companies that deal with EU residents, so even if you only have a small percentage of traffic coming from the EU, it applies to you and your site.

 What is AdThrive doing for my ads?

 Good news: your AdThrive ads are GDPR-compliant as of May 25, 2018.